Self-Resolving Prediction Markets for Unverifiable Outcomes: Model

 Observe that when the Bhattacharyya coefficient $(1-\delta^{(j)})$ is strictly less than 1, it means the columns of $\mathbb{P}(X^{(j)}|Y)$ are not identical, i.e., $\mathbb{P}(X^{(j)}|Y=0) \neq \mathbb{P}(X^{(j)}|Y=1)$ or equivalently $X^{(j)} \noind Y$.
 Indeed, we have the property that $1-\delta^{(j)} < 1$ for all $j$ by stochastic relevance (Assumption \ref{as:stoch}); at most one row of $\mathbb{P}(X^{(j)}|Y)$ can have identical probabilities, otherwise multiple signals would produce a likelihood ratio of 1 and hence identical posteriors.

-With this context, we introduce our final assumption of $(\delta, \eta)-$informative signals -- our only departure from the standard set of assumptions made in the prediction markets literature. $\delta-$informativeness is essentially a `global minimum informedness' condition, requiring that all agents' Bhattacharyya coefficients are upper bounded by some $1-\delta$, i.e., $\sup_j 1- \delta^{(j)} = 1 - \delta < 1$. $\eta-$informativeness is a strengthening of the common assumption that all agents' signals have non-zero probability, requiring a `global minimum' probability of any signal, i.e., $\inf_t \min_{i, \omega} \mathbb{P}(x^{(j)}_i|Y=\omega) = \eta > 0$.
+With this context, we introduce our final assumption of $(\delta, \eta)-$informative signals -- our only departure from the standard set of assumptions made in the prediction markets literature, though such assumptions have been studied in the social learning literature \citep{golub2017learning}. $\delta-$informativeness is essentially a `global minimum informedness' condition, requiring that all agents' Bhattacharyya coefficients are upper bounded by some $1-\delta$, i.e., $\sup_j 1- \delta^{(j)} = 1 - \delta < 1$. $\eta-$informativeness is a strengthening of the common assumption that all agents' signals have non-zero probability, requiring a `global minimum' probability of any signal, i.e., $\inf_t \min_{i, \omega} \mathbb{P}(x^{(j)}_i|Y=\omega) = \eta > 0$.
 This assumption ensures that the information gained by adding agents to our prediction market doesn't diminish too quickly.
+This is a plausible assumption since in practice, it is (1) highly unlikely that agents will have arbitrarily powerful/informative signals -- $\eta$-informativeness asserts a sensible constraint that there is an upper limit on how much a signal can update an agent's prior; and (2) highly unlikely that agents will have arbitrarily uninformative signals -- $\delta$-informativeness asserts a lower limit on how close agents' sampling distributions can be for $Y=1$ vs. $Y=0$.

 \begin{assumption}[All Agents Have $(\delta, \eta)$-informative Signals] We assume that all agents' signals are $(\delta, \eta)$-informative, i.e., we have $\text{BC}\left(\mathbb{P}(X^{(j)}|Y=0), \mathbb{P}(X^{(j)}|Y=1) \right) \leq {1-\delta}$ for all $j$ for some $\delta > 0$, and also that $\min_{x, \omega} \mathbb{P}(X^{(j)}=x | Y=\omega) \geq \eta$ for all $j$ and some $\eta > 0$. \end{assumption}